vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/jdbc-template.md

 Review the `.github/workflows/pipeline.yml` pipeline declaration additions from the `jdbc-start` cherry-pick.
-You will see a `Create test database` section has been added to the `build-and-publish` job to setup the CI test database.
+You will see a `Create test database` section has been added to the `build-and-publish` job to set up the CI test database.

-It uses a new flyway task you will add next to run it through gradle instead of the command line.
+It uses a new Flyway task you will add next to run it through Gradle instead of the command line.

-Configure flyway in your `build.gradle` file as follows:
+Configure Flyway in your `build.gradle` file as follows:

-1. Add import for flyway as the first line in the `build.gradle` file:
+1. Add import for Flyway as the first line in the `build.gradle` file:

     ```diff
     + import org.flywaydb.gradle.task.FlywayMigrateTask